-Pay and bonuses frozen for Fonterra top brass
+Pay freeze for 6000 Fonterra workers, bosses' bonuses cut

 Embattled dairy co-operative Fonterra has slapped a pay freeze on its top-earning executives.

-Management spokesman Mike Cronin has confirmed that farmer-shareholders have been advised by chief executive Miles Hurrell that all salaried employees earning more than $100,000 will not be getting annual pay increases in the year ahead.
+Chief executive Miles Hurrell has emailed staff that all salaried employees on individual contracts earning more than $100,000 will not be getting annual pay increases in the year ahead.

 Read more: